 *This event is occurring as a live webinar.
 Registrants will be emailed a link to access the program; please continue to register.*

-“Decolonizing Design Research” is a workshop series that explores using research to create spaces and places that are anti-racist and just.
-The dominance of western design aesthetics and research methods are largely invisible to those who were trained in that pedagogy–and as a result these practices include systems that reinforce existing power structures that are harmful to many.
-This workshop series will provide a space to understand how to mitigate bias in design research methods and learn about less familiar methods used in other disciplines and cultures.
+“Decolonizing Design Research” is a workshop series that explores how research can create spaces and places that reflect values of anti-racism and justice.
+The dominance of western design aesthetics and research methods is largely invisible to those who were trained in design.
+As a result, these practices can reinforce existing power structures that are harmful to many.
+This workshop series will provide a space to understand how to mitigate bias in design research methods and learn about less familiar methods used in other disciplines and contexts.

 Our website has detected that you are using a browser that will prevent you from accessing certain features.
 An upgrade is recommended to experience.
 Use the links below to upgrade your exisiting browser.